bloominstituteoftechnology/DS-Unit-3-Sprint-1-Software-Engineering/module4-software-testing-documentation-and-licensing/guided-project.md

 # Testing

 First we'll write some basic unit tests to demonstrate their functionality.
-We'll apply these concepts to `lambdata`, but will also discuss them more generally.
+We'll apply these concepts to `bloomdata`, but will also discuss them more generally.
 Come to class with questions and be prepared to discuss documentation and licensing as well!

 ## Setup and Installation